Output-sensitive Information flow analysis: Output-sensitive non-interference

-To illustrate the usefulness of the output-sensitive non-interference property let us consider again the example given in the previous section, shown on Figure~\ref{fig:c-ex0}.
+\begin{exa} To illustrate the usefulness of the output-sensitive non-interference property let us consider again the example given in the previous section, shown on Figure~\ref{fig:c-ex0}.
 Then, in order to reduce its output-sensitive constant time security to the output-sensitive non-interference property (as in Definition~\ref{iol-sec}), first, we add a fresh variable {\tt xl} to accumulate the leakage information (using the abstract concatenation operator {\tt @}).
-Then, variable xl is updated with the boolean condition of each branching instruction and with each expression used as an index array.
-The result of this transformation is given on Figure~\ref{fig:c-ex1} (we denote by {\tt ct\_eq\_ni} the function obtained by applying recursively the same transformation to {\tt ct\_eq}):
+Then, variable {\tt xl} is updated with the boolean condition of each branching instruction (i.e., at lines 3, 7, 9, 12 and 16) and with each expression used as an index array (i.e., at lines 5 and 14).
+The result of this transformation is given on Figure~\ref{fig:c-ex1} (we denote by {\tt ct\_eq\_ni} the function obtained by applying recursively the same transformation to {\tt ct\_eq}).

 We consider the following sets of variables: $X_I=\{\mbox{{\tt in\_p}}\}$, $X_L=\{\mbox{{\tt xl}}\}$ and $X_O=\{\mbox{{\tt good}}\}$.
 One can check that, for each pair of executions starting with the same value of {\tt in\_p} and ending with the same value of {\tt good}, then the final value of {\tt xl} will be the same.
-Then, according to Definition~\ref{iol-sec}, this program is ($X_I, X_O, X_L$)-output-sensitive non-interferent.
-In the remaining of the paper we will show that this transformation is general and, moreover, whenever the transformed program satisfies Definition~\ref{iol-sec}, then the initial program is output-sensitive constant-time.
+Then, according to Definition~\ref{iol-sec}, this program is ($X_I, X_O, X_L$)-output-sensitive non-interferent. \end{exa}

+In Section~\ref{s:3} we will show that this transformation is general and, moreover, whenever the transformed program satisfies Definition~\ref{iol-sec}, then the initial program is output-sensitive constant-time, i.e., it can still do branchings or memory accesses controlled by secret data if the information that is leaked is subsumed by its normal output.
+Note that the code of Figure~\ref{fig:c-ex1} is a simplified application of this transformation to the code of Figure~\ref{fig:c-ex0}, i.e., we omitted trivial assignments of the form {\tt xl = xl}.
-The remaining of this section introduces a type-based information flow analysis that allows to check whether a While program is output-sensitive noninterferent, i.e. the program does not leak more information about the secret inputs than the public normal output.